Subsection 7.1.2 Growth Factors

 \end{gather*}

-There is a sort of similarity between the formulas for exponential functions and linear functions.
+There is a sort of similarity between the formula for exponential functions and the formula for linear functions.
 Each has an initial value and a constant that describes change.
 But compare the graph of exponential growth, described by a constant growth factor, with linear growth.
 You can see that the graph of the fruit fly population is not a straight line with a constant slope, as a linear function would be.

 Example 7.1.1.